hwanggu-corgi/hwanggu-log-3/README.md

       - Corgi our url: `mbl.morwebcms.com`
   - Corgi completed `brightstarschools2.morwebcms.com`
     - Corgi completed adding decoration to icons under `20 years support` section on `/TK-12-Pathway` page
-  - Corgi working on accessibility for `ats.edu`
-    - Corgi resolving more problems
   - Corgi completed making changes to precious_lamb.morwebcms.com
     - Corgi working on changing color of squares from green to white and change to purple on hover on `/Calendar` page
   - Corgi completed fixing `liveinambleton.com`